 Figure 4 Transmit State Machine

-Transmit Parallel to Serial Conversion
+TX Parallel to Serial Conversion

-The Transmit Parallel to Serial Conversion converts the parallel data from the TX FIFO to serial data.
-The movement of bytes originates from the TX FIFO through and then pushed to the parallel to serial conversion logic.
+The TX Parallel to Serial Conversion converts the parallel data from the TX FIFO to serial data.

 Manchester Encoding

 The serial data is converted to Manchester Encoded data before being transmitted to the AFE.
 Manchester encoding is creating by XOR-ing the data with a clock twice the data rate, or 10.00 MHz.